 Now the base is done, I wanted to add more to give it a more substantial look.
 We decided to build some faux columns.
 This is where things got interesting.

-Adding faux columns to our farmhouse style stacked stone fireplace:
+Adding faux columns to our farmhouse style stone fireplace surround:

 In order to install our faux columns to our stacked stone fireplace, we had to get a nice tight, flush fit along the stone.